3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Fushimi-Inari Station → Sanjo Station via Semi-Express Demachiyanagi Keihan Main Line (28 min, 6 stops, ¥220)

-Assuming you’re staying at the Yoshikawa Inn during your final night in Kyoto, a traditional tempura kaiseki dinner will be included in your accommodation price!
-Kaiseki refers to a traditional multi-course dining experience that showcases a variety of small, artfully presented dishes, otherwise considered to be the pinnacle of Japanese haute cuisine!
-The Yoshikawa Inn did not disappoint on this front, and to be honest we were quite stunned at the amount of food that came through the door!
+Assuming you stay at the Yoshikawa Inn during this final night in Kyoto, a traditional tempura kaiseki dinner will be included in your nightly rate!
+Kaiseki refers to a traditional multi-course dining experience showcasing a variety of small, artfully presented dishes, otherwise considered the pinnacle of Japanese haute cuisine!
+The Yoshikawa Inn did not disappoint, and to be honest I was quite stunned by the amount of food that came through the door!

-After eating all that insanely filling tempura neither myself nor my travel companion could finish our last dish —so in retrospect I honestly might advise eating very little this day prior to dinner, otherwise you probably won’t be able to finish every single last bite!
+After the filling tempura course I couldn’t even finish the last dish —so in retrospect I would advise eating very little prior to dinner, otherwise you likely won’t be able to finish every bite!

 How Much Do Three Days in Kyoto Cost?